 Graduating as an experimental test pilot from the Empire Test Pilots’ School (UK), he finished his full time career in Defence as the Commanding Officer of the RAAF Aircraft Research and Development Unit.

 Elected to the House of Representatives as the Member for Wakefield (SA) in 2004, he served in the Parliament until 2007.
 David continued to fly as a test pilot and ran a small business working in the Defence and Aviation sectors prior to being elected to the Senate in 2010 and again in 2016.
-Upon instalment of the Morrison Ministry in August 2018, David became the Assistant Minister for Defence.
+In the (45th) Parliament, David was sworn is as the Assistant Minister for Defence and served in this role until the 2019 federal election.

 David’s experience in aviation has helped to facilitate change in Australia’s aviation policy and approach to aviation safety regulation.
 With tertiary qualifications in science and business administration, he is known for his evidence-based approach to policy development and oversight with a focus on outcomes that are in the national interest.